joaosousafranco/cloudchat/README.md

 Cloud chat is a javascript chat library that uses angularjs and jquery for user interface and realtime.co framework for messaging and storage.

+You can check a live sample here: http://howdoyouphil.blogspot.pt/

 Getting started:

 1 - With 2 lines of html: